AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 This collection now includes two main preset types:

 - **Photo Mode Presets**: Formerly known as "Standard - First Person Photos" and "Standard - Third Person Photos," now renamed to **Photo Mode - First Person** and **Photo Mode - Third Person**.
 These are designed for high-quality screenshots, with a focus on maximum visual fidelity.
-The main difference between them is the far blur curve setting in the ADOF.fx filter.
+The main difference between them is the far blur curve setting in the ADOF.fx effect package which modifies how wide the plane of focus is.

 ![Elora Grove Transition HD](images/EloraGroveTransitionHD-Optimized.gif)

    - **Photo Mode - Ultra**

       Photo Mode - Ultra is a next-generation preset designed for screenshot artistry and cinematic visuals.
 It features a dreamy, painterly look with soft lighting, god rays, volumetric fog, and advanced bloom and anti-aliasing effects.
 Ultra is intended for users who want the most visually striking and atmospheric screenshots possible.
-It is more demanding than the other presets and is not recommended for regular gameplay, but is perfect for capturing breathtaking moments and fantasy scenes in Guild Wars 2.
+It is more demanding than the other presets found in this collection and is not recommended for regular gameplay, but is perfect for capturing breathtaking moments and fantasy scenes in Guild Wars 2.

       ![Dragonall Transition HD](images/DragonfallTransitionHD-Optimized.gif)